 Four months later, on April 22, 1912, President Taft's vision became a reality when a group of 700 delegates from various commercial and trade organizations came together to create a unified body of business interest that today is the U.S. Chamber of Commerce.

-Almost 100 years later, the U.S. Chamber of Commerce is the world's largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations.
+Over 100 years later, the U.S. Chamber of Commerce is the world's largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations.

 This venerable institution and this statesman's spirit share an unwavering commitment to democracy, individual opportunity, and free enterprise.
 They are forever bonded by the words of Webster, which were inscribed in stone in the original Chamber building:

 In 1802, when Washington, D.C., was still a federal territory, the land on which the United States Chamber of Commerce stands was valued at two cents per square foot.
 Today, that location — directly across Lafayette Park from the White House — is one of the most historic and valuable pieces of real estate in the nation's capital — if not in the entire country.

 The rich history of the U.S. Chamber building traces itself back to one of the 19th century's greatest thinkers, Daniel Webster.
 In 1841, friends of Webster purchased a three-and-a-half story home on the ground now occupied by the U.S. Chamber building.
 Webster's home was the site of a number of historic events, including final negotiations with Great Britain over Maine's boundaries that resulted in the Webster-Ashburton Treaty of 1842.